queenofdowntime/queenofdowntime.github.io/blog/hiking-in-cairngorms.md

 which I think is very reasonable.

-Normally at the end of a trip I would have pushed myself so hard that I collapse in the airport and spend an uncomfortable journey home various muscle, joint and nerve issues (yes, I have all that!) make themselves known.
+Normally at the end of a trip I would have pushed myself so hard that I collapse in the airport and spend an uncomfortable journey home as various muscle, joint and nerve issues (yes, I have all that!) make themselves known.
 This time I was... fine.
 Probably for the best, since I had a 9 hour drive to look forward to, but I did miss the satisfied exhaustion of pushing my body to its breaking point.